inspektor-dev/inspektor/docs/blog/how-profiler-works.md

     ...
 }
 ```
-`profiler.sample` interally calls a hashmap to insert stack frame and it's count.
-As a side note, this is a custom implementation of the hashmap, rather than the rust's built-in hashmap.
-That's because heap allocation is forbidden inside signal handler so hashmap can't grow dynamically.
+A stack frame with least count is evicted from the hashmap if the incoming stack frame can't find a place in it, and a temporary file is created to store the evicted stack frame.

+<p align="right"> <a href="https://github.com/tikv/pprof-rs/blob/master/src/collector.rs#L66">Link to the source</a></p>

 ```rust
 let mut min_index = 0;